Gadzhi Kharkharov Running Void Linux on a laptop

 - blacklist

-(old module that isn’t
+ideapad_laptop module in modprobe.d (old module that isn’t

 useful anymore);